A short note on how sports has decided to play with me again

 Following sports has been the norm since I was five.
 Like any typical Filipino child in the ‘90s, it began with falling in love with basketball on television, either loving or hating Ginebra with the entire household.
 I would later consume every physical and mental joust that was on our static screen—billiards, boxing, tennis, heck, even American football.
 Sports had lit a fire in me in my formative years.
 You know it would only get more serious after that.

 At school I secretly loved P.E.; the majority of my class seemed to hate it since passing fifth grade.
 From elementary, high school, to even beyond that, whether it was basketball, the eight battery tests, volleyball, or dodgeball, I worked hard in excelling in the subject, and I would get so bummed if it rained.

 In my second year of college, I tried out for the all-girls Faculty Arts and Letters basketball team.
 Me: a 5-foot skinny klutz was determined to surprise everyone that I could hoop it up with the bigger, stronger, more fleet-footed young women, even if it’s just for inter-university pride.
 Indeed, to everyone’s disbelief, I passed the first round.
 Hey, I was a lefty that could penetrate the paint and was a good passer, and my strategy was embracing backup point-guard duties like life depended on it—of course, I was going to make the first cut!

-Despite the failure, almost making varsity has become a memory that I fondly look back at as simple proof of the triumph of the human spirit that dismisses stereotypes and defies physical boundaries.
+Despite the failure, almost making varsity had become a memory that I fondly looked back at as simple proof of the triumph of the human spirit that dismissed stereotypes and defied physical boundaries.

 Like a bouncing basketball, it has come full circle for me and my love for sports.
 It’s on my court once again.
 This time no injury will slow me down.